-Sweden-based artist Ulla Stina-Wikander (previously) continues her signature cross-stitched interventions on domestic objects.
-Items traditionally associated with women’s housekeeping, like electric mixers and sewing machines along with hammers, wrenches, and axes, are cloaked in tightly fitting cross-stitched designs.
-Stina-Wikander sources the cross-stitch samples from flea markets and vintage stores, and is attracted to their connection with the now-anonymous people who made them.
+Sweden-based artist Ulla Stina-Wikander (previously) continues her signature needlepoint interventions on domestic objects.
+Items traditionally associated with women’s housekeeping, like electric mixers and sewing machines along with hammers, wrenches, and axes, are cloaked in tightly fitting decorative designs.
+Stina-Wikander sources the needlepoint samples from flea markets and vintage stores, and is attracted to their connection with the now-anonymous people who made them.
 “These embroideries have been made by women and are often seen as kitsch and regarded as pretty worthless,” she states on her website.
 In using them in her interventions, the artist gives the abandoned textile works a new life.
 Explore more of Stina-Wikander’s work on Instagram.